 - Worn enamel – whether due to genetics or habits like smoking or consuming coffee or tea, the enamel on teeth can dull or become otherwise marred, which is a problem often corrected with porcelain veneers.

-- General wear and tear – just like any other object that is frequently used, teeth wear down with age, but porcelain veneers can be designed to make your worn teeth look healthy and youthful.
+- General wear and tear – just like any other object that used frequently, teeth wear down with age, but porcelain veneers can be designed to make your worn teeth look healthy and youthful.

 Why Consider Porcelain Veneers?

-Perhaps the best reason you should consider porcelain veneers is that they restore your teeth to their natural appearance.
-In addition, your surrounding gum tissue typically reacts favorably to the porcelain material used in veneers.
-Porcelain veneers are also a much quicker solution for correcting your smile, as they can be applied to your teeth over a small handful of visits.
+Perhaps the principal reason you should consider porcelain veneers is that they restore your teeth to their natural appearance.
+Also, your surrounding gum tissue typically reacts favorably to the porcelain material used in veneers.
+Porcelain veneers are also an accelerated solution for correcting your smile, as they are applied to your teeth over just a few visits.

 Am I Suitable For Porcelain Veneers?

-Though many people may benefit from porcelain veneers, they aren’t for everyone.
-In order for the best possible results, you must have otherwise healthy teeth and gums, and you must commit to regular care and maintenance, both at home and at periodic visits to your dentist.
+Although many people may benefit from porcelain veneers, they aren’t for everyone.
+For the best possible results, you must have healthy teeth and gums, and you must commit to regular care and maintenance, both at home and at periodic visits to your dentist.

-In addition, as porcelain veneers are permanent and require modification to your existing teeth, you must have a specific modification to your smile in mind, and you must be prepared to commit to a permanent change.
-Individual porcelain veneers are generally expected to last for a decade, but they will likely require replacement at some future date.
+Also, as porcelain veneers are permanent and require modification to your existing teeth, you must have a specific amendment to your smile in mind, and you must be prepared to commit to a permanent change.
+Individual porcelain veneers are expected to last for a decade, but they will likely require replacement at some future date.

 Getting Porcelain Veneers with Orchard Scotts Dental